Women in Metal Construction

 Women in Construction Week (WICWeek)

-Women play a crucial role in shaping the construction industry, and Women in Construction Week is the perfect time to emphasize why professional associations are especially important for women — they provide community, support, networking opportunities, mentorship, education, skills building, advocacy, support etc. — in industries where they may be underrepresented, such as construction, engineering, and manufacturing.
+Women play a crucial role in shaping the construction industry, and Women in Construction Week (WICWeek) is the perfect time to emphasize why professional associations are especially important for women — they provide community, support, networking opportunities, mentorship, education, skills building, advocacy, support etc. — in industries where they may be underrepresented, such as construction, engineering, and manufacturing.
 It’s about the power of community and connection.

 Is Construction a Good Field for Women?

-Research points to several unique qualities that women bring to the industry—namely, they have a team-focused approach, attention to detail, keep a clean and organized job site, and are focused on safety.
-Instead of relying on physical strength, women are more focused on following the work process which drives efficiency and positively impacts safety scores.
-Lee Ann M. Slattery, sales support manager at ATAS International Inc. and past METALCON speaker, shares, “With the overall shortage of skilled tradespeople, entry-level pay is higher than many other career options, and there is a lot of opportunity for advancement, including future business ownership.
+Lee Ann M. Slattery of ATAS International Inc. and past METALCON speaker, has recently been appointed as the first female chair of the Metal Construction Association.
+She shares, “With the overall shortage of skilled tradespeople, entry-level pay is higher than many other career options, and there is a lot of opportunity for advancement, including future business ownership.
 Business owners in our industry are also becoming more aware of how women can positively impact their teams and contribute with ideas and different ways of thinking, which can result in a more inclusive company culture.”

 Click on image to watch the recorded session.